 If the wiring has failed on a boat with the newer style rub rail and external wiring (i.e., post-1972 boat), it should be possible to replace the original wiring by removing the rub rail insert and using the old wiring to act as a pull wire to string the new cable.

-When replacing wiring, use quality marine grade wire of 18-AWG minimum.
+When replacing wiring, use quality marine grade wire.
 Use of 16-AWG is suggested if there is room.
-The cost difference is minimal.
 It is probably easier to run individual wires as opposed to a sheathed cable.
 Flat paired wire (or "zip cord") can also be used.
 Be sure to use tinned and stranded wire.
 ANCOR makes suitable wire, although when purchased at a Marine Store in small quantities it is rather pricey.
 The convenience is worth it and the wire is of good quality.

 The termination of the wiring at the stern varied over the years.
 In some cases just the terminal block was used, exposed to the elements.
 Later a small molded tan cover was installed to conceal the terminals and protect them from splashing.